alkhe/fluxette/README.md

 ```

 **flux.dispatch(actions, [update = true])**
 Processes `actions` and calls all listeners if `update` is true. `actions` can be any Object, or array of Objects, which can be nested.
 If you use middleware, that includes Functions, Promises, and others.
 You can call `dispatch` without any arguments to call all listeners, if you streamed or buffered updates to the dispatcher.
+It also returns the array of actions that were processed by the dispatch pipeline, making techniques like Promise chaining easy.

 ```js
 flux.dispatch({ type: 'MY_ACTION_TYPE', data: 'x' });